Battle of Yibneh: Battle

-In 1123, the new vizier organized a major invasion of Crusader lands.
+In 1123, the new vizier, al-Ma'mun al-Bata'ihi, organized a major invasion of Crusader lands.
 The Fatimids planned to capture the coastal city of Jaffa.
 In this era, the Egyptian armies usually deployed with Sudanese archers on foot, supported by dense formations of Arab and Berber light cavalry.
 Unfortunately for the Fatimids, this relatively immobile array provided the Frankish heavy cavalry with an ideal target.